schvoy/base-entity-bundle/README.md

 - isDeleted()
 - willBeDeleted()

-Your entity have to implement the `EightMarq\CoreBundle\Entity\Interfaces\Behavior\SoftdeletableInterface`.
+Your entity have to implement the `Schvoy\BaseEntityBundle\Entity\Interfaces\Behavior\SoftdeletableInterface`.

 ### Blameable

 Tracks who did the changes on the entity during persist, update or remove (working only with soft delete).

-When the entity implements the `EightMarq\CoreBundle\Entity\Interfaces\Behavior\BlamableInterface` then the createdBy and updatedBy field are tracked during persist and update by default.
+When the entity implements the `Schvoy\BaseEntityBundle\Entity\Interfaces\Behavior\BlamableInterface` then the createdBy and updatedBy field are tracked during persist and update by default.

-To track also the deletedBy during remove, your entity have to implements the `EightMarq\CoreBundle\Entity\Interfaces\Behavior\SoftdeletableInterface`.
+To track also the deletedBy during remove, your entity have to implements the `Schvoy\BaseEntityBundle\Entity\Interfaces\Behavior\SoftdeletableInterface`.

 > The deletedBy field will be added to the entity even if the SoftDeleteable behavior is not used, but it will be always null.

 ## AbstractExtension for bundles

-If you create a new bundle, you can extend `EightMarq\CoreBundle\DependencyInjection\AbstractExtension` instead of using directly use `Symfony\Component\DependencyInjection\Extension\Extension` class.
+If you create a new bundle, you can extend `Schvoy\BaseEntityBundle\DependencyInjection\AbstractExtension` instead of using directly use `Symfony\Component\DependencyInjection\Extension\Extension` class.

 ### Entity interface registration